mjolnirapp/mjolnir/README.md

    solution; it's meant to allow you to write your own personalized productivity enhancement suite to keep and to use long-term.

-## Upgrading from Hydra

-Only the core modules have been ported over.
-I'll be porting over the non-core modules over the next few days, so keep an eye out for them.
-You may also want to sign up for the mailing list (see below) to hear announcements of ported Hydra modules.

 ## Community

 Our [mailing list](https://groups.google.com/forum/#!forum/mjolnir-io)